toptunes/Smile_Engine-Demo/README.md

-Smile Engine is a Full-stack PWA javascript and works with PHP
+Smile Engine
 =======

-If you know basic PHP and HTML or Bootstrap, you can make an application Without knowing javascript.
+Smile Engine is a Full-stack PWA javascript and works with PHP

 ### Install & Usage